 That same company cannot publish a job posting saying that only fluent Dutch speakers will be considered for the role either.
 Such a demand would be seen as discrimination against one’s nationality since most people who speak Dutch have the Dutch nationality.
 By requiring Dutch fluency, the company is indirectly discriminating against people from other nationalities.

 However, such a job posting will not always be considered discrimination.
 Whilst it’s always illegal for an employer to say non-Dutch applicants will not be considered, it may be permitted to require Dutch language skills if the company can show that the Dutch language is required for the position in question.

-In another case recently in the news, the European Court of Justice issued guidelines around a neutral workplace policy after a company in Belgium fired a woman for refusing to adhere to a company ban on the wearing of religious symbols.
+In another case, which was in 2017 in the news, the European Court of Justice issued guidelines around a neutral workplace policy after a company in Belgium fired a woman for refusing to adhere to a company ban on the wearing of religious symbols.